 You can configure a scale-out backup repository in the backup infrastructure.
 The scale-out backup repository is a logical entity.
-It groups several simple backup repositories, or extents.
+It groups several backup repositories called extents.
 When you configure the scale-out backup repository, you actually create a pool of storage devices and systems, summarizing their capacity.
 For long-term storage, you can instruct Veeam Backup & Replication to offload data from extents to the cloud.
 For details, see Capacity Tier.

 You can expand the scale-out backup repository at any moment.
 For example, if backup data grows and the backup repository reaches the storage limit, you can add a new storage system to the scale-out backup repository.
 The free space on this storage system will be added to the capacity of the scale-out backup repository.
 As a result, you will not have to move backups to a backup repository of a larger size.

-To deploy a scale-out backup repository, you must configure a number of simple backup repositories and add them to a scale-out backup repository as extents.
+To deploy a scale-out backup repository, you must configure a number of backup repositories and add them to a scale-out backup repository as extents.
 You can mix backup repositories of different types in one scale-out backup repository:

 - Microsoft Windows backup repositories